 Events found on this page are either sponsored by the four parishes of the Catholic Community of Waukesha or are events within the county of Waukesha that parishioners from any parish are welcome to attend.

 Mary Ann Noe will facilitate a series on C.S.
-Lewis - Mere Christianity on Monday evenings, October 24 & 31 and November 7 & 14.
+Lewis - Mere Christianityon Monday evenings, October 24 & 31 and November 7 & 14.
+Check back for more information.

 St. John Vianney Parish Thursday Bible Study - Begins September 8